rianadon/node-red-contrib-sprinkler/README.md

 ![Using sprinkler nodes with dashboard nodes](./screenshots/dashboard.png)

 This example uses the [node-red-dashboard](https://flows.nodered.org/node/node-red-dashboard) module.
-You can make a much more complex dashboard than this example , so make sure to check out the module documentation!
+You can make a much more complex dashboard than this example, so make sure to check out the module documentation!

 ## Node Documentation